Sourdough Irish Brown Bread

 Instructions

-• In a large bowl, whisk together the whole wheat flour, all purpose flour, sugar, baking powder, salt and baking soda.
-Add the butter and work in with your fingers until fully incorporated and there are no lumps larger than a pea.
+- In a large bowl, whisk together10 oz whole wheat flour, 2 ½ oz all purpose flour, ½ oz granulated sugar, 1 teaspoon baking powder, 1 teaspoon salt and ½ teaspoon baking soda.
+Add 1 oz unsalted butter and work in with your fingers until fully incorporated and there are no lumps larger than a pea.

-• Make a well in the center of the dry ingredients.
-Combine the egg, buttermilk and sourdough discard and pour into the well.
+- Make a well in the center of the dry ingredients.
+Combine 1 egg, 8 oz buttermilk and 8 oz sourdough discard and pour into the well.
 Mix gently with a wooden spoon until it forms a shaggy dough and most of the buttermilk is incorporated.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.